The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-4/lesson-3-construtors_prototypes/unit-4-3-1.md

 * `instance.__proto__` (deprecated)
 * `instanceof` operator

-We know that the constructor `Array` has a `prototype` property containing the methods inherited by all array instances.
-When we print an array, we can also see this same prototype by looking at the internal `[[Prototype]]` property
+The `[[Prototype]]` property of any object points to the `prototype` object of the constructor it was created by.

 ```js
 const arr = [1,2,3];
 console.log(arr); // look for the [[Prototype]] property (its greyed out)
 ```

-In code, we can access the `prototype` that an instance inherits from using the `Object.getPrototypeOf` method.
+In code, the `Object.getPrototypeOf` method is how we can reference this object directly.
 It accepts any object.

-> We can also use the deprecated `__proto__` property
+> We can also use the deprecated `obj.__proto__` property

 ```js
 const arr = [1,2,3];